MohanKumar755/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-step 1 :
-Define the package as scipy.linalg import lu. step 2 :
+1.Define the package as scipy.linalg import lu.
-Get input from user and print L and U matrix by 'print' . step 3 :
+2.Get input from user and print L and U matrix by 'print' .
-Define a package as "from scipy.linalg import lu_factor, lu_solve" and create the variable as 'X' include the package in that variable. step 4 :
+3.Define a package as "from scipy.linalg import lu_factor, lu_solve" and create the variable as 'X' include the package in that variable.
-Print the variable 'X'
+4.Print the variable 'X'

 ## Program:
 (i) To find the L and U matrix